activeloopai/deeplake/README.md

 Hub includes the following features:

-* Storage agnostic API - Use the same API to upload, download and stream datasets to/from AWS S3, GCP, local storage as well as in-memory.
+* Storage agnostic API - Use the same API to upload, download and stream datasets to/from AWS S3, GCP, Hub cloud, local storage as well as in-memory.
 * Compressed storage - Store images, videos and audios in their native compression, decompressing them only when needed, for e.g, when training a model.
 * Lazy Numpy-like slicing - Treat your S3 or GCP datasets as if they are a collection of numpy arrays in your system's memory.
 Slice them, index them, or iterate through them.
 Only the bytes you ask for will be downloaded!
 * Version control - Commits, branches, checkout - Concepts you are already familiar with in your code repositories can now be applied to your datasets as well.